yimingxiang20242024/InternProject/README.md

 # Overview
-This script reads stock price data from an Excel file and generates a time-series plot of stock prices over time.
+The project consists of two part.
+The first part is Technical Analysis, which reads stock price data from an Excel file and generates a time-series plot of stock prices over time.
+The second part is Muti-Factor Analysis, which reads fundamental and technical factors and stock returns data, generating a linear relationship between factors and return, and using the model to give score to each stock which gennerate the portfolio.

+# First Part: Technical Analysis

 ## Requirements
 Make sure you have the following Python libraries installed: